Mshivam2409/rustduino/src/com/Readme.md

 ### Data Transmission

 To Transmit data the you need to enable the USART Transmitter, which is enabled by setting the Transmit Enable(TXEN) bit in the UCSRnB Register.
-When the Transmitter is enabled the TxDn functions as the Transmitter's serial output.
-Initialization should be done before transmission.

-**For sending Frames with 5-8 Data bits**
-Transmission is initiated by loading the data to the transmit buffer,which can be done by writing to the UDRn I/O location.
-Buffered Data will be moved to Shift Register if the shift Register is in Idle state or just after the stop bit of an transmitting frame.
-Upon filling the shift Register it transmits one frame at the Baud rate, U2X bit.

-**For sending Frames with 9 Data Bits**
-If we want to Transmit 9-bit characters so we store the 9th bit in the TXB8 in UCSRnB before the low byte character is written to the UDRn.

-### Data Receieving

 ## Code Overview